cholla-hydro/cholla/docs/sphinx/ChollaExamples/2D-Implosion/overview.md

 # path to output directory
 outdir=./
 ```
 Upon completion, you should obtain 251 output files.
 An evolution of the pressure overlaid with density contours is seen here at 10 fps.
-Examples of how to plot projections and slices can be found in `cholla/python_scripts/Projection_Slice_Tutorial.ipynb`.
+Examples of how to plot projections and slices can be found in the [General 2D plotting example](../../PythonExamples/2D-plotting.md).

 We see that a jet has appeared in the solution due to the high symmetry preservation of Cholla.
 We can quantify the perservation of symmetry in density over time by taking the sum over the full grid of the absolute value of $d_{ij}-d_{ji}$ across the line y = x.